koxudaxi/pydantic-pycharm-plugin/README.md

 # You can set higlith level (default is "weak_warning")
 # You can select it from "warning",  "weak_warning", "disable"
 acceptable-type-highlight = "disable"

+# If you set parsable-type-highlight then, you have to set it at same depth.
+parsable-type-highlight = "warning"
 ```

 #### Related issues